piyushjajoo/crud/README.md

 ## Initialize Command

 Initialize command initializes the project.
-If `--api` flag is provided, swagger documentation will be created.
+If `--swagger` flag is provided, swagger documentation will be created.
-If `--helm` flag is provided, helm chart to deploy the service will be created.
+If `--chart` flag is provided, helm chart to deploy the service will be created.

 ```shell
 crud init github.com/piyushjajoo/inventory --swagger --chart